danielhartgrove/NLGlite/README.md

 ## Capabilities
 Currently, this project is able to produce syntactically correct, but limited nonsense text.
 It does this using a Markov Driven Grammar, based on the work of Markov, Chomsky, Kelmendi and Compton.
-In the future, these sentences _should_ make sense all the time.
+In the future, these sentences _should_ make sense all of the time.